tswsxk/XKT/README.md

 ## Notice

-The DKT in current version performs very poorly compared with Pytroch and Tensorflow version.
+The DKT in current version performs somehow poorly compared with Pytroch and Tensorflow version.

 The DKT+ sometimes meet `NaN` problem which may resulted by the `mxnet` problem.
 ```text